kamelie1706/CrocChar/README.md

 # CrocChar
-Character editor for Amstrad Locomotive Basic
+Character editor written in Locomotive Basic for Amstrad